Dylan Walker

 He previously played for the South Sydney Rabbitohs, with whom he won the 2014 NRL Premiership and the Manly-Warringah Sea Eagles.
 Walker has played at representative level for City Origin, NRL All Stars, New South Wales and the Prime Minister's XIII.

-Following his arrest in December 2018 for the alleged assault of his fiancée, Walker was stood down by Manly and later the NRL.
-On 10 May 2019 the charges were dismissed and he was cleared to resume playing.

 Background

 Walker was born in Sydney, New South Wales, Australia.

 Walker played his junior rugby league in the South Sydney Juniors competition for the Mascot Jets before being signed by the South Sydney Rabbitohs.
 Walker attended Matraville Sports High School.
-Walker played in the Rabbitohs NYC team in 2012-2013.
+Walker played in the Rabbitohs NYC team in 2012–2013.
 In August 2012, Walker also played for the Australian Schoolboys.

 Walker's mother is a Pitcairner and his father is Maori.
 He is a direct descendant of Fletcher Christian on his mother's side.